• Skip to primary navigation

 Instructions

-The night before you’ll bake the bread, mix all ingredients until just incorporated and cover up.
-Leave the dough for 1 hour before the first stretch and fold.
+The night before you’ll bake the bread, mix all ingredients (except the salt) until just incorporated, cover, and rest the dough for 1 hour.
+Add the salt with your first stretch and fold.

 Stretch and fold process: Take the side of dough furthest from you, stretch upwards, and fold over the top of the dough.
 Turn the bowl 90 degrees and repeat.
 Turn the bowl one more time for a total of three stretch and folds.
 Cover the dough, wait 30 minutes, and repeat.